Willets Point: Plan approved by City Council

 Phase 1B of the plan would have taken ten more years to build, and would have complete by 2028.
 The temporary 2,825-spot lot would have been gradually redeveloped into 4230000 ft2 of "residential, retail, additional hotel, office, parking, and community facility" development, as well as a public school and 6 acre of parkland.
 The eastern portion of the South Lot, as well as Lot D to the east, would have been replaced with two 6-floor parking structures.
 This proposal for Phase 1B would have followed the same zoning map as in Phase 1A.
-As in Phase 1A, a smaller portion of the Willets Point triangle wasremain for automotive and industrial uses.
+As in Phase 1A, a smaller portion of the Willets Point triangle was to remain for automotive and industrial uses.
 Since the streets in this part of the redevelopment project slope downward, the Phase 1B development would have also graded downward toward the industrial section of the neighborhood.
 The Van Wyck Expressway would also have had two new access ramps to serve Phase 1B.
 The city allocated $66 million of their budget for the design and construction of the new ramps.

 Housing would have been built as part of the second phase of the project, set to be complete by 2032.
 There would have been 2,490 housing units, of which 35%, or 1,000, will be affordable units.
 However, in the 2013 FEIS, the EDC stipulated that there might be up to 5,850 housing units, which would comprise a combined 5850000 ft2 of space.
 There would also be 1250000 ft2 of retail space; 500000 ft2 of office space; 400000 ft2 of space for a new convention center; 560000 ft2 for a hotel or hotels with a combined 700 rooms; 150000 ft2 for a community center; 230,000 ft2 for a public school; and 8 acre of parkland.
 Parking would also be expanded up to 6,700 spaces based on demand.
 Lot B, located between Citi Field and Roosevelt Avenue, would likely have a retail area, a parking lot, and a 10-floor office building.
 This would significantly alter the zoning for the area, but would also bring more economic activity into Flushing and Corona.